-At present, the Science without Borders Program of the Brazilian Government (CsF / CNPq / INAU) supports the CO.BRA research activities with grants at various academic levels.
+The Science without Borders Program of the Brazilian Government (CsF / CNPq / INAU) supported the CO.BRA research activities with grants at various academic levels between 2013 - 2016.

-The INAU / INCT program will be continued with the second phase of Pantanal research (INAU II) for additional six years, starting in 2017.
+The INAU / INCT program will be continued with the second phase of Pantanal research (INAU II) for additional six years, starting in 2017 until 2022.

 Figure.
 General application overview of the animal sound detection and the automated recording devices.